cat40/random-electronic-stuff/ssr-flicker-reduction/ssr-flicker-reduction.md

 ## Attributions:
 This was a major team effort on the Voron discord, but special recognition should go to:
 * Voron discord user Royicus, for many scope captures and much testing
-* Voron discord user Arc, for coming up with the numbers and some scope captures showing the reasons for instability at mains frequency
+* Voron discord user ark, for coming up with the numbers and some scope captures showing the reasons for instability at mains frequency

 [^1]: In smart systems with a voltage regulator you will usually see an undershoot when the load is switched on and an overshoot when the load is switched off